-66 election officials are deciding what their procedures 1 2 are going to be; they have to account for Section 5 up front, and they have to make sure that the process is .3 4 racially fair as opposed to going ahead and making the 5 change and forcing somebody to sue you.
+66 1 election officials are deciding what their procedures 2 are going to be; they have to account for Section 5 up .3 front, and they have to make sure that the process is 4 racially fair as opposed to going ahead and making the 5 change and forcing somebody to sue you.
 6 Because the fact of the matter is there 7 are not enough lawyers who are willing to do this work 8 out there to stop all of these changes happening at 9 once.
 Section 5 cuts a lot of that off.
-10 The next slide will tell you a little bit 11 about the statistics and the effectiveness of Section 12 Over 600 objections since 1982, over 2,200 changes 5.
-13 objected to, massive impact.
-14 Over the right it talks on about 15 declaratory judgment actions where Section 5 made a 16 difference.
-Louisiana this past redistricting cycle 17 tried to eliminate a black majority district in 18 Orleans Parish, and instead of going to DOJ, they went 19 directly to the District Court.
-20 The District Court made it clear that that 21 wasn't going to fly, and Louisiana backed off, redrew 22 the plan in a way that was racially fair.
-23 I have three slides briefly showing the 24 breadth of objections in three southern states since 25 1982, and you'll see that for the most part where you NEAL R. GROSS COURT REPORTERS AND TRANSCRIBERS 1323 RHODE ISLAND AVE., N.W.
-12021 234-4433 WASHINGTON D.C.
-20005-3701 www.neaimmss.com have a substantial minority population, you have one or more objections, and in fact, the last state, South Carolina, you have objections in almost every state.
+10 The next slide will tell you a little bit about the statistics and the effectiveness of Section 11 12 5.
+Over 600 objections since 1982, over 2,200 changes 13 objected to, massive impact.
+14 right it talks Over on the about 15 declaratory judgment actions where Section 5 made a 16 Louisiana this past redistricting cycle difference. tried to eliminate a black majority district 17 in 18 Orleans Parish, and instead of going to DOJ, they went 19 directly to the District Court.
+The District Court made it clear that that 20 21 wasn't going to fly, and Louisiana backed off, redrew 22 the plan in a way that was racially fair.
+23 I have three slides briefly showing the breadth of objections in three southern states since 24 25 1982, and you'll see that for the most part where you NEAL R. GROSS COURT REPORTERS AND TRANSCRIBERS 1323 RHODE ISLAND AVE., N.W.